Scientific Advisory Board

 Patrik Brundin, M.D., PhD

-Dr. Brundin is the Associate Director of Research and Director of the Center for Neurodegenerative Diseases at the Van Andel Research Institute.
-Dr. Brundin has over 30 years of experience with neurodegenerative diseases, PD pathogenesis, and therapeutic neural grafting into people with PD.
+Dr. Patrik Brundin is the Associate Director of Research and Director of the Center for Neurodegenerative Diseases at the Van Andel Research Institute.
+He received his M.D. and PhD degrees from Lund University.
+Dr. Brundin has over 30 years of experience with neurodegenerative diseases, Parkinson’s disease (PD) pathogenesis, and therapeutic neural grafting into people with PD.
 He is one of the top cited researchers in the field of neuroscience with nearly 300 publications on PD and related topics.
 In addition to managing laboratories at VARI and in Lund, Sweden, he is the co-editor in chief of the Journal of PD and has coordinated multiple international research programs.
-Furthermore, Dr. Brundin serves on advisory boards of several biotech and pharmaceutical companies developing drugs for Parkinson’s.
+Dr. Brundin is currently an Adjunct Professor at Michigan State University and serves on advisory boards of several biotech and pharmaceutical companies developing drugs for Parkinson’s.